-- (1) For purposes of this section, an "emergency" is defined as a condition which could result in serious or permanent harm to a patient(s) and in which any delay in administering treatment would add to that harm. - (2) In an emergency situation, a provider may administer treatment to the extent permitted by the provider's license, regardless of appointment status or specific grant of clinical privileges. - (3) When the emergency situation no longer exists, the patient will be assigned by the department chief or the ACMO to a provider with appropriate clinical privileges, considering the wishes of the patient.
+- (a) For purposes of this section, an "emergency" is defined as a condition which could result in serious or permanent harm to a patient(s) and in which any delay in administering treatment would add to that harm. - (b) In an emergency situation, a provider may administer treatment to the extent permitted by his or her license, regardless of department status or specific grant of clinical privileges. - (c) When the emergency situation no longer exists, the patient will be assigned by the department chief or the President of the Medical Staff to a member with appropriate clinical privileges, considering the wishes of the patient.